artefactual/archivematica-storage-service-docs/administrators.rst

 S3 (Amazon)
 +++++++++++

 Amazon S3 is available as an access protocol as of Storage Service 0.12.
-At this time, locations within S3 have only been tested for AIP Storage.
+Locations within S3 can be used as AIP Storage, Replicator and Transfer Source.

 Fields: